it-innovation/sam/doc/tutorial.rst

 This shows that, given the behaviour and initial configuration:

-* Some new Task objects will be created in contexts "A" and "Other".
+* Some new Task objects will be created.
+SAM aggregates all those that may be created in context "A" as `TaskA` and those created in "Other" as `TaskOther`.
-* clientA may get access to the "A" tasks.
+* clientA may get access to the `TaskA` tasks.
-* otherClients may get access to the "other" tasks.
+* otherClients may get access to the `TaskOther` tasks.
 * The factory gets a reference to all tasks but doesn't store the reference (the blue arrow indicates a local varibale rather than a field).

-Because the behaviour of the clients is unknown, they also pass a references to the factory to to themselves to their tasks.

 See :ref:`Graphing` for more information about the graphs produced.